BIMseven/cs1550-SFTP-Setup/README.md

 You may consider installing git for windows.
 You can set the accompanying bash terminal to your integrated terminal in VScode, so you can ssh directly into thoth from VScode and execute CLI commands!

+If you've got any questions, feel free to email me at bim7@pitt.edu or slack me on the Pitt Computer Science Club slack (@Ben Miller).